italia/spid-php-lib/README.md

 4. Make your SP known to IDPs: for production follow the guidelines at [https://www.spid.gov.it/come-diventare-fornitore-di-servizi-pubblici-e-privati-con-spid](https://www.spid.gov.it/come-diventare-fornitore-di-servizi-pubblici-e-privati-con-spid)

     *TEST ENVIRONMENT: simply download your Service Provider (SP) metadata and place it in the appropriate folder of the [test environment](https://github.com/italia/spid-testenv2).
-The test environment must be restarted.*
+The test environment must be restarted after every change to the SP metadata.*